ainc/ainc-2018/_courses/coding-club-l1.md

 level: Beginner
 min_age: 9
 max_age: 12
-chart_description: Computational Thinking, Block-Based Programming
+course_topics: Computational Thinking, Block-Based Programming
 languages: MIT Scratch
 season: Spring and Fall
 time: 5-6:30pm
 age_group: youth
 open: true
 team: aincu
-redirect_from: "/coding-club"
+eventbrite_eid: "61825181783"
 ---

-{% include coding-club-l1-buttons.html %}
+{% include coding-course-buttons.html %}

 ### **Do you have a student at home who enjoys spending time on the computer, could play Minecraft for hours, or has done the Hour of Code at school?**